FlyingSaturn/yawcalc-web/CONTRIBUTING.md

 # Development

-I highly recommend VSCode for developing Maven applications.
-But you can use any other options too.
+I highly recommend VSCode for developing Maven applications, but you can use the alternatives too.